jojo157/FundCentreGame/README.md

 #### Colour Scheme

 To obtain the hex colours used on [New Ireland Assurance website](https://www.newireland.ie/) the tool [Color Combos](https://www.colorcombos.com) was used.
+The colour scheme is presented in the image below:

 ![Hex colours used in website ](Assets/IMAGES/colorScheme.png)